-The public offering prices set forth on pages i and ii of this Official Statement may be changed from time to time by the initial purchasers of the Bonds (the "Purchasers").
-The Purchaser of each series of the Bonds may offer and sell such series to certain dealers, unit investment trusts, or money market funds at prices lower than the public offering prices set forth on pages i and ii of this Official Statement.
+The public offering prices set forth on page i of this Official Statement may be changed from time to time by the initial purchaser of the Bonds (the "Purchaser").
+The Purchaser may offer and sell the Bonds to certain dealers, unit investment trusts, or money market funds at prices lower than the public offering prices set forth on page i of this Official Statement.